Skip to main content

 1. Update the token in the Kubernetes secret:

-1. Go to the Argo interface for the envrionment: integration, staging or production.
+1. Go to the Argo interface for the environment: integration, staging or production.

 3. Click the three dots on this cron job and click Create job.